ananan0520/simpleRPG_ghostSlayer_with_C/README.md

 # simpleRPG_ghostSlayer_with_C
-Simple RPG game written in C using Raylib built using CMake
+Simple RPG game written in C using Raylib built using CMake.

-# C Game Project

 This project is a game developed in C using the Raylib library.
 Raylib is a simple and easy-to-use library to enjoy videogames programming.